 - It’s understandable for you to ask why we even need this in the first place.
 Security researchers discover thousands of new configuration mistakes and weaknesses every year, and they frequently prefer to expose them so the business or programmer may correct problems.

 - After being originally put forward in 2017, this protocol is still being developed as an online infrastructure.
 On the screen, we have an Adobe security.txt file that may be found in the well-known/Security.txt section of Adobe.com.

-- Despite this, big companies like Google, Facebook, GitHub, LinkedIn, Drawbox, and others have already adopted it and it is recommended for use throughout the US and UK government agencies as well.
+- Despite this, big companies like Google, Facebook, GitHub, LinkedIn, Dropbox, and others have already adopted it and it is recommended for use by the US and UK government agencies as well.

 - We can easily report a security issue from this point on since we have access to the security policy and the right contact details.
 Having a security system is crucial, as you can see.
 An excellent privacy signature for safe communication is the PGP, for instance.

 - The procedure of reporting a security vulnerability using a text file is significantly streamlined because you are aware of who to submit the vulnerability to and the requirements you must meet in order for your report to be accepted.

 - We can tell from the URI that the file is in a well-known directory, but it may also be in the website’s root directory or even in both places at once.
 Now let’s look at the safety and content.

 - The structure of the text file is lines of key-value pairs separated by columns, and the recognitions are URLs to a web page where persons can be acknowledged for their findings’ canonical listings, there are already eight defined fields.